Taylor rolls on tour: Slow drift of turbulent large-scale structures in flows with continuous symmetries: Dependence of the drift dynamics on the flow configuration

-Now we exploit an analogy between rotating and stratified flows \citep{Bradshaw1969, Veronis1970, Prigent2006, Eckhardt2007a, Eckhardt2020}, to demonstrate that both systems, RBC and TCF, exhibit this remarkable drift dynamics.
-According to the exact Navier--Stokes mapping of \citet{Eckhardt2020}, two axisymmetric TCF systems with vanishing curvature ($\eta\rightarrow\num{1}$) are exactly identical as long as $\Rayleigh=\ReS^2\ROmega\left(1-\ROmega\right)=\text{const}$.
-As a consequence, their drift dynamics must be identical too.
-Indeed, for moderate rotation ($\ROmega\in\{\num{0.14},\num{0.30}\}$), the drift statistics are very similar (Tab.~\ref{tab:compareCases}) and the same is true for the corrected Nusselt number ($\Nusselt=1+\sfrac{\NuS-1}{1-\ROmega}$) \citep{Eckhardt2020}.
-We attribute the small deviations to the presence of small yet finite curvature effects ($\eta=0.99<1$), which are not included in the analogy.
-However, for very slow rotation ($\ROmega=\num{0.05}$), the drift statistics deviate noticeably.
-The exact analogy breaks down in the limit of a stationary outer cylinder ($\ROmega=0$), but we expect that discrepancies due to non-vanishing curvature effects grow progressively as this limit is approached.
+We exploit the analogy between TCF and RBC \citep{Bradshaw1969, Veronis1970, Prigent2006, Eckhardt2007a, Eckhardt2020}, to demonstrate that the drift dynamics is found throughout the centrifugally unstable co-rotating regime.
+According to the exact Navier--Stokes mapping of \citet{Eckhardt2020}, axisymmetric TCF systems in the narrow-gap limit ($\eta\rightarrow 1$) are exactly identical if $\Rayleigh=\ReS^2\,\ROmega\left(1-\ROmega\right)= \text{const.}$; \ie the large-scale drift dynamics is identical as well.
+Indeed, for moderate outer cylinder rotation ($\ROmega\in\{\num{0.14},\num{0.30}\}$), the drift statistics are similar (table~\ref{tab:compareCases}) and the same is true for the corrected Nusselt number ($\Nusselt = 1+\sfrac{\NuS-1}{1-\ROmega}$) \citep{Eckhardt2020}.
+We attribute the small deviations to small, yet finite, curvature effects ($\eta=\num{0.99}< 1$), which are not included in the analogy.
+For very slow outer cylinder rotation ($\ROmega = \num{0.05}$), the drift statistics deviate noticeably.
+This is as expected, because the exact analogy breaks down in the limit of a stationary outer cylinder ($\ROmega = \num{0}$).
+Next, we fix \ROmega and vary \ReS.
+As \ReS increases, the rolls become more active.
+Specifically, the variance of the drift speed, $V(v_R)=V(\dot{z}_R)= \langle\dot{z}_R^{2}\rangle-\langle\dot{z}_R\rangle^{2}$, increases as \ReS increases (table~\ref{tab:compareCases} and inset in figure~\ref{fig:phaseTransitionDiffusion}).
+This is consistent with RBC experiments \citep{Xi2006}, where the rate of erratic rotation of the LSC increases tenfold as \Rayleigh increases from \num{e9} to \num{e10}.